Well-being and Mindfulness for Parents

-Join or host Mindful Parenting classes or “MAP” (Mindful Awareness in Parenting) classes or a custom workshop (one time or series) – your compass for experiencing more balance, joy, calm, and overall well-being.
+Join or host MAPs (Mindful Awareness in Parenting) classes or a custom workshop (one time or series) – your compass for experiencing more balance, joy, calm, and overall well-being.
 For you.
 For your family.
 Together with Friends.

 - Gather a group of interested parents and HOST a MAP series of custom classes in your home or take turns hosting a class in your group’s homes.
-(This is donation based ~ make a donation per meeting, except the Host is free of charge!)
+I’ll be your guide!